JulioJu/aspnetScholarProject/README.md

     Inspired from default style of w3schools.

-* Our goal is simply to make a simple app deployable in an intranet, for an updated PC browser (Chrome or Firefox, not IE, not Safari, no smartphones, etc.).
+* Our goal is simply to make a simple app deployable in an intranet, for an updated  (Chrome or Firefox, not IE, not Safari, no smartphones, etc.).
+Scren length should have at least 1920px of width.
+Not tested with screen shorter.
     * As the app could be used in concurrency (e.g. several tabs open) POST params should be tested to know if they are still valid.
         Especially done in ./Pages/Customer/Crud.CreateOrEdit.cshtml.cs